AngeloDotNet/AspNetCoreIdentity.MySql/README.md

    dotnet ef migrations add InitialMigration
    ```

-> **Please note** This project is using an **alpha release** of `Pomelo.EntityFrameworkCore.MySql`.
-Wait for an updated, stable version of this package before moving to production (or downgrade EFCore and the NuGet package to versions 3.x).

 # Getting Started
  1. Create a MySql database;
  2. Update the connection string in the `appsettings.json` file;